simonmichael/hledger_site/src/tax-reporting-setup.md

 The reports are embedded as org source blocks.
 With cursor on the command line, `C-c C-c` runs the command and updates the RESULTS.
-(The two RESULTS above have slightly different markup, because of output size I think.)
+(The two RESULTS above have different markup, because of output size - `(setq org-babel-min-lines-for-block-output ...)` to control this.)

 The commands reference `../2???.journal` (2023.journal in this case), and some of them use `prev.journal` or `next.journal` as well.